tariq659891/Fluxforge-inference/README.md

 - IP-Adapter is currently experimental
 - Training scripts under development
 - Some features may require slightly more VRAM than targeted

+# Important Notice

+## License
+This repository uses Flux-dev, a non-commercial model by [Black Forest Labs](https://github.com/black-forest-labs/flux).
+By using this code, you agree to comply with the Flux-dev license agreement and terms of use.
+Please review the complete license terms at their [official repository](https://github.com/black-forest-labs/flux).

 ## 📝 License